emilsrits/ibpc/README.md

 Pull Gulp as a global NPM package `npm install --global gulp` to mix .scss and .css with Laravel Elixir.

 Install Node dependencies by running `npm install` using the terminal in the app root directory.

+Run command `php artisan storage:link` to create symlink from `storage/app/public` to `public/storage` folder.
+This is needed for product images.